 Pattaya for Digital Nomads

-While the foreigners who choose to call Pattaya home are generally elderly men who prefer to fraternise with women who would be far too young and attractive to be attainable almost anywhere else in the world, temporary visitors to Pattaya come from far and wide and from all walks of life.
+While the foreigners who choose to call Pattaya home are generally retirement-aged men who want to fraternise with women that would be far too young and attractive to be attainable almost anywhere else in the world, temporary visitors to Pattaya come from far and wide and from all walks of life.
 It's a city so overrun with tourism that little here has any semblance of Thailand.
-If you've come to experience local culture, then forget all about coming to Pattaya.
+If you've come to experience local culture, then forget all about going to Pattaya.

 That travellers so inexperienced flock to Pattaya goes some way to explain the Pattaya Flying Club, whose innumerable members made up almost exclusively of men, come to Pattaya and commit suicide by jumping off their hotel balconies.
-Naive men of all ages thinking they've found the perfect girl who's fallen in love with them.
+Naive men of all ages thinking they've found the perfect girl who's fallen in love with them, only to learn the hard way that they haven't.

 The women here will say and do what they have to so that as much money as possible in your bank account, ends up in their bank account, and when the money is gone, so are they.
 With no money left and no girl either, it's time to join the Pattaya Flying Club.

-This seems very obvious to me and I think would be to anyone who's travelled a bit.
-As sad as this sounds, I treat any girl who approaches me in South-East Asia as only talking to me for money.
-There are some guys who just don't understand the game being played, fall in love, and then fall off a balcony.
-It's the dark-side of Pattaya that the tourist brochures don't mention.
+This seems very obvious to me and I'd have thought would be to most.
+Yet there are some guys who just don't understand the game being played, fall in love, and then fall off a balcony.
+It's the dark-side of Pattaya that the tourist brochures don't talk about.
 Don't come here and become one of the statistics.

 While Pattaya's reputation is for sex tourism, and you won't be able to avoid that happens here, a lot, if you just want to go to the beach and drink in the evenings, you can still have a great time.
 There are some nice beaches and you won't be approached by working girls in every bar (just most of them).